Promotion and Tenure

 (b) Evaluation by the Dean

-The CP&T committee chairperson and the Dean tally the ballots for each candidate, and certify in writing as to the vote on the Statement of Ballot Count, recording the count on each candidate’s Ballot Summary Form.
-The Dean then adds his/her recommendation to the form and also develops a letter of recommendation, adds it to the Dean’s Letter section of the dossier, and forwards one copy of the dossier (not the appendices) to the Provost.
-In all cases, information regarding the Dean’s recommendation will be provided to the department chairperson and the candidate at the time it is forwarded to the provost.
+The CP&T Committee member must indicate his/her vote on a Statement of Ballot Count, recording the count on each candidate’s Ballot Summary Form.
+The Dean then adds his/her recommendation to the form and also develops a letter of recommendation, adds it to the Dean’s Letter section of the dossier, and forwards the dossier (not the appendices) to the Provost.
+In all cases, information regarding the Dean’s recommendation will be provided to the Department Chairperson and the candidate at the time it is forwarded to the provost.

 (c) Submission to the Provost

-In transmitting a recommendation to the Provost, the Dean adds to the dossier a summary of collegiate procedures and an updated version of the Ballot Summary Form that reflects the vote of the CP&T Committee and the Dean’s approval/disapproval.
+In transmitting a recommendation to the Provost, the Dean submits a summary of collegiate procedures and an updated version of the Ballot Summary Form that reflects the vote of the CP&T Committee and the Dean’s approval/disapproval.

 (d) Review by the Provost

-The responsibility of the Provost to receive dossiers and recommendations regarding promotion and tenure, to review them with respect to the academic unit, college or school, and University standards, and to approve or disapprove all recommendations received.
-A review by the Dean of the Graduate School will be included at this stage in the decision making process.
+The responsibility of the Provost is to receive dossiers and recommendations regarding promotion and tenure; to review them with respect to the academic unit, college or school, and University standards; and to approve or disapprove all recommendations received.
+A review by the Dean of the Graduate School and other administrators as deemed appropriate by the Provost will be included at this stage in the decision making process.
 The Provost will confer with each collegiate dean and discuss that dean’s recommendations.
 The Provost will subsequently transmit dossiers and recommendations to the President.

 (e) Review by the President